verrazzano/docs/content/en/docs/customize/grafana.md

 </div>
 {{< /clipboard >}}

-For more information abou the Grafana SMTP configurations, see [Grafana Documentation](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#smtp).
+For more information about the Grafana SMTP configurations, see [Grafana Documentation](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#smtp).

 For more information about the component definition, see [Grafana component]({{< relref "/docs/reference/API/vpo-verrazzano-v1beta1#install.verrazzano.io/v1beta1.GrafanaComponent" >}}) in the Verrazzano custom resource.